Taskov1ch/TelegramMCBE/README.md

 - [ ] Increase performance and significantly work on optimization.
 - [ ] Add an extended API so that other plugins can integrate with this project.
 - [ ] Significantly improve security.
+- [ ] Add the ability to work with the bot in groups.

   Something else...